1minEpowMinX/Service-Request-Ticket-DevOps-Course/README.md

 Best regards!

 # Problem solving(May be supplemented in the future)
-The "ContainerCreating" issue was the need to update and implement app-configmap.yaml, secret.yaml, and update api-deploy.yaml and api-svc.yaml to implement Canary method testing.
+The "ContainerCreating" issue was the need to update and implement app-configmap.yaml, secret.yaml, and update api-deploy.yaml and api-svc.yaml to implement testing of the Canary method via traffic scales and a special HTTP header for the QA team.
 All of these steps were necessary to migrate to the new version of the microservice.